 A power transmission network is referred to as a "grid."
 Multiple redundant lines between points on the grid are provided so that there are a variety of routes from any power plant to any load center.
 The specific routing of electricity on the grid at any time is based on the economics of the transmission path and the cost of power.

-The EIA study includes two components of the transmission Project which are described in following sections.
+The EIA study includes assessment of a transmission project which is described as follows.